DrivEV Smart Charging Rewards

 Ready to Sign Up?

-Create your free, online DrivEV Smart Charging Rewards account and set up your vehicle’s charging schedule to receive your $50 sign-up bonus and monthly incentives.
+Create your free, online DrivEV Smart Charging Rewards account and set up your vehicle’s charging schedule to receive your $50 sign-up bonus and $7 monthly participation incentives.

 Rebates for EV Chargers